-Program Entrance Term: Fall, Spring, Minimum Length of Program: 4 Term(s) Minimum Credit Hours for Graduation: 58
+Program Entrance Term: Minimum Length of Program: Minimum Credit Hours for Graduation: Fall, Spring, 4 Term(s) 58

 The Construction Management diploma program is designed for the student who wishes to prepare for a career in some aspect of construction supervision.
 The carpentry courses provide background skills in several areas of construction.
 Supervision courses, provide a core of management and supervisory courses leading to a Construction Management Diploma.